trevorswan11/Bootleg-Balloons-TD/README.md

 **April Li**
 * 5/21/22: I set up the Map and Balloon classes and displayed them.
 I tried to make the Balloon follow the path based on colors but it seems to go in the wrong direction.
 * 5/24/22: I tested different INTERVALs for calculateDirections() and changed move() and followMap() into if statements and declared variables used in these functions as global variables
+* 5/24/22: I removed calculate directions and just inputted corner points into a variable.
+Got my move() and followMap() functions to work for any speed.
+Started working on my ballonList.